DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-Course/Module 0/setup.md

 code .
 ```

+VSCode also detects the git repository and provides a gui to interact with it

+#### WSL note
 In the bottom left you can see that VSCode is connected to WSL and which Distribution it is using.
 If you are running a program in this mode, it is executed in WSL and the terminal you can open is running in WSL as well.
 More information is available here: https://code.visualstudio.com/docs/remote/wsl